 - Call the UIC Counseling Center at 312-996-3490

 - Contact the Campus Advocacy Network (CAN) at 312-413-1025

 - Save all evidence of harassment you can for reporting and record keeping

-Contact your Resident Assistant or another staff member in case of injury.
+Contact your Resident Assistant or other staff member in case of injury.
 If you are mobile and not seriously injured, go to or call the University Health Services at 312-996-2901.
-Serious injuries should be attended to by medical professionals.
+Medical professionals should attend to serious injuries.
 Please let Campus Housing know if an injury limits your mobility, and may cause difficulty in evacuating in an emergency.

 The University and Campus Housing assume no responsibility for theft, damage to personal property, loss of money, valuables, or personal effects of any student or guest.